asaborn/GenericMultiTasking/README.md

 This definition is implementation independent to which hardware and software architecture will be used for the parallel run of those tasks.
 As a result, the framework provides the ability to run those tasks over different parallel computing architectures and also to add more architectures implementations in the future.

+If you use this project in your work please cite:
+> "Machine-Learning Based Objective Function Selection for Community Detection ",
+>
+> Bornstein, Asa and Hendler, Danny and Rubin, Amir,
+>

 ## Currently supported parallel computing architectures

 Oracle Grid Engine - Distributed computing